jabas06/l2tp-ipsec-vpn-client/README.md

 ## Connect

-Run the following command each time you can to start the ipsec and l2tp connection:
+Run the following command each time you want to start the ipsec and l2tp connection:

 ### Ubuntu & Debian
     sudo mkdir -p /var/run/xl2tpd